CruS-Modding-Infrastructure/crus-mod-packager/README.md

 ## Installation
 Click Code > Download ZIP and extract into your Cruelty Squad project's addons folder.
 For a guide on how to get the Cruelty Squad project files, see [here.](https://hackmd.io/@OsM6oUcXSwG3mLNvTlPMZg/rk56jogV_)

+## 7-Zip
+This plugin uses parts of 7-Zip, 7-Zip is licensed under the GNU LGPL license.
+7-Zip and the source code can be found at https://www.7-zip.org

 ## CruSModPackager WIP Guide (Also present in the plugin)

 Firstly, enter the following required information about your mod: